-OMAD circumnavigates all of these issues – you can eat whatever you want (within reason), you can eat whenever you want, you don’t need to track calories (because it’s going to be quite difficult to eat a number of calories that would put you in a calorie surplus in one sitting), and no one food is off-limits
+OMAD circumnavigates all of these issues – you can eat whatever you want (within reason), you can eat whenever you want, you don’t need to track calories (because it’s going to be quite difficult to eat a number of calories that would put you in a calorie surplus in one sitting), and no one food is off-limits.

-OMAD FOR FAT LOSS
+THE OMAD DIET FOR WEIGHT LOSS

 As with any other diet, in order to lose weight, you WILL need to be in a calorie deficit, and if you’re not losing weight, that’s nothing to do with OMAD, or anything else other than that you’re eating too many calories.